bartificer/programming-by-stealth/docs/pbs41.md

 # PBS 41 of x – Form Events

 In this instalment we’ll tie up the last few loose ends related to web forms.
-With web forms under our belts, we’ll then be ready to pick up where we left off with our cellular automata JavaScript prototypes, and combine our HTML, JavaScript, and CSS skills together to make our first web app – an implementation of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+With web forms under our belts, we’ll then be ready to pick up where we left off with our cellular automata JavaScript prototypes and combine our HTML, JavaScript, and CSS skills together to make our first web app – an implementation of [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-This instalment breaks down into two distinct parts – our first look at keyboard interaction with web forms, and a final look at form-related events.
+This instalment breaks down into two distinct parts – our first look at keyboard interaction with web forms and a final look at form-related events.

-When it comes to keyboard interaction we’ll start by looking at how browsers treat regular web forms, and then we’ll move on to supporting keyboard interaction with custom web form UI elements like the star-rating example from [instalment 36](https://bartificer.net/pbs36).
+When it comes to keyboard interaction, we’ll start by looking at how browsers treat regular web forms.
+Then we’ll move on to supporting keyboard interaction with custom web form UI elements like the star-rating example from [instalment 36](https://pbs.bartificer.net/pbs36).

 Finally, we’ll wrap up with a handy reference table summarising the most important webform-related JavaScripts events, giving some guidance on their use.

 There’s just one sample file associated with this instalment, and it’s available for download as a ZIP file [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/10/pbs41.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs41.zip).

-# Matching Podcast Episode 505
+## Matching Podcast Episode 505

 Listen Along: Chit Chat Across the Pond Episode 505